 I am not against upholding high moral standards in foreign policy, but then they should be applied to everybody equally.

 PUZZLE 3: WHO CAN REPLACE ASSAD?

 In the last ten years, the experiences made in the “Arab Spring” were highly disenchanting.
-The Arab revolutions did not lead to prosperous democracies but replaced the existing authoritarian regimes by even more authoritarian regimes, mostly being less stable and more religious than their predecessors.
+The Arab revolutions did not lead to prosperous democracies but replaced the existing authoritarian regimes with even more authoritarian regimes, mostly being less stable and more religious than their predecessors.
 Why would Syria be different?
 In a population where 35% and 21%, respectively, say that the Al-Nusra-Front and the Islamic State have “positive influence”, democracy may have a tough position.

 Obama’s declared goal was to topple Assad, and since last week, also Trump seems to pursue that goal.
 Yet, if one aims at regime change, one should have a plan for the time that follows.
 For me, it is hard to imagine what that plan could be.